-Our brand new workshop, Photographing The Milky Way, covers this topic of how to photograph the Milky Way and nightscapes in general.
+Note: The following information is from our workshop, Photographing the Milky Way.
 It also includes tons more information, from which lenses are the best for nightscape photography, to the post-production workflow of editing milky way photos.
-It is our first-ever landscape workshop, and we are so excited to share it with you!
 Purchase it by clicking the button below:

 How To See The Milky Way

 The Milky Way is just barely visible to the naked eye, in fact it’s so dim that you simply can’t see until your eyes have taken a few minutes to adjust to the complete lack of light.

 If you can escape the light pollution of a big city or suburbia, that’s great!
 However, even if you’re still relatively close to a city or even a small town, you may still be able to see the Milky Way if you aren’t in the near vicinity of any bright lights, and you let your eyes adjust.
 This is called “getting your night vision”, (not to be confused with night-vision goggles) and it takes about 10 minutes.
 So turn off all your phones and flashlights, look up at the sky, and wait!

 But, how do you capture this with your camera?
 It is so dark, you are going to have to push each of your camera settings to the absolute edge of the envelope.